Cymraeg

 If you’re looking for help or information, but you’re worried about starting a conversation with an adult, here are some tips.

-• Childline - A free and confidential helpline for children and young people in the UK where you can talk about anything – call 0800 1111.
+• Childline - free and confidential helpline for children and young people in the UK where you can talk about anything – call 0800 1111

-• The Mix - A free and confidential helpline for young people aged 13 to 25 – call 0808 808 4994 or chat online
+• Meic - free and confidential helpline for children and young people in Wales with advisers to help you find the support you need – call 080880 23456, text 84001 or chat online

-• Mind - A free and confidential helpline and advice service for people experiencing mental health problems – call 0300 123 3393
+• Mind - free and confidential helpline and advice service for people experiencing mental health problems – call 0300 123 3393

-• Report Harmful Content - A national reporting centre that has been designed to assist everyone in reporting harmful content online
+• Report Harmful Content - national reporting centre that has been designed to assist everyone in reporting harmful content online